-- You have plenty of tools to calculate cost per acquisition.
+- You have plenty of tools to calculate return on investment.
 It’s useful for finding out whether you are earning or losing cash.

-If, rather than set up an affiliate marketing program yourself, you want to earn as an affiliate member instead, here are the steps you can follow.
+If, rather than set up an affiliate marketing program yourself, you want to earn as an affiliate member, here are steps you can follow.

 Select your niche

-One common mistake of people new to affiliate marketing programs is to target a wide swath of the most interesting and lucrative products and services, which makes it difficult to generate relevant, sustainable traffic that translates to consistent growth.
+One common mistake people new to affiliate marketing programs do is they promote too many products and services.
+This is a mistake.
+It actually makes it more difficult to generate relevant, sustainable traffic that translates to consistent growth.

-Formulate your plan around the type of content you prefer and are able to produce, and then work on creating a comprehensive plan for promoting the most relateable in-demand products in your niche.
+Formulate your plan around the type of content you prefer and are able to produce, and then work on creating a comprehensive plan for promoting the most relatable in-demand products in your niche.

 Create valuable content

-A good affiliate plan takes the focus away from the basic pay-per-click strategies and onto content promotion (as opposed to specific products), making sure to target a suitable audience.
+A good affiliate plan takes the focus away from the basic pay-per-click strategies and on to content promotion, making sure to target a suitable audience through engaging content.

 Set up a multi-channel promotion platform

-Search engine optimization and online copywriting are essential components of a successful affiliate campaign particularly when searching for new traffic; but a cross-channel marketing plan gives you more exposure, allowing you to forge deeper relationships.
+Search engine optimization and online copywriting are essential components of a successful affiliate campaign, particularly when searching for new traffic; but, a cross-channel marketing plan gives you more exposure, allowing you to forge deeper relationships with core audiences.

-As you go about promoting content on social media and developing a communication list for direct email marketing, your goal should be to get all of your actions working in tandem to give you a wider audience and promote your brand.
+As you go about promoting content on social media and developing a communication list for direct email marketing, your goal should be to get all of your individual campaigns working in tandem to give you a wider audience to promote your brand to.